Vitamin D and Omega-3 Trial - VITAL

 - All-cause mortality: 3.8% vs. 3.7%

 The results of this trial indicate that supplementation with either n–3 fatty acid at a dose of 1 g/day or vitamin D3 at a dose of 2000 IU/day was not effective for primary prevention of CV or cancer events among healthy middle-aged men and women over 5 years of follow-up.
+There was also no difference in progression/development of CKD among patients with type 2 diabetes.
 This is one of the largest trials on this topic.
 The finding of a lower MI risk with n–3 fatty acid is hypothesis generating and deserves further study.
 The authors also noted some interaction with baseline fish consumption, with greater CV benefit observed among participants who had low fish intake at baseline.

 Manson JE, Cook NR, Lee IM, et al., on behalf of the VITAL Research Group.
 Vitamin D Supplements and Prevention of Cancer and Cardiovascular Disease.
 N Engl J Med 2019;380:33-44.